AndorfLab/ImmPort-Curation-Tool/documentation/Example-Files-Overview.md

 ## 📁 Included Files
 ### ImmPort ZIP Files
-The ZIP archive contains 3 completed ImmPort files, representing the minimal required files to use the application.
+The ZIP archive (Example-ImmPort-Tab.zip) contains 3 completed ImmPort files, representing the minimal required files to use the application.
 - study_data.txt
 - planned_visit.txt
 - protocol.txt

 ### Curated Data Dictionary
-A structured data dictionary is included, with all mandatory and optional columns populated when relevant.
+A structured data dictionary (Data-Dictionary-Example.txt) is included, with all mandatory and optional columns populated when relevant.

 ### Study-Specific Data Files
-These files represent real-world clinical data and are aligned with both the ImmPort ZIP files and the curated data dictionary.
+These files (in the StudyFiles folder) represent real-world clinical data and are aligned with both the ZIP file and the curated data dictionary.
+- For the *Lab Tests* Template:
+  - Basophil-Example.txt
+  - IgE-Example.txt
-- For the Assessments Template:
+- For the *Assessments* Template:
   - Med-History-1-Example.txt
   - Med-History-2-Example.txt
   - OFC-Example.txt
   - SPT-Example.txt

-- For the Lab Tests Template:
+## Usage
+To test the tool, download the [Example-Data](https://github.com/AndorfLab/ImmPort-Curation-Tool/tree/Master/Example-Data) folder from GitHub.

+After the curation tool is [installed](documentation/Installation.md) and opened, you will see 5 tabs.
+The three middle tabs — *1.
+ImmPort Files*, *2.
+Data Dictionary* , and *3.
+Study Files* — are where the example files are uploaded.

+### *1. ImmPort Files*
+- Set the initial input type as 'Upload ImmPort Tab ZIP file'.

+- Press 'Select' and locate the Example-ImmPort-Tab.zip file.
+Press 'Select' again.

+- Alternatively, upload study_data.txt, planned_visit.txt, protocol.txt individually with the input type set as 'Upload individual ImmPort files'.

+### *2. Data Dictionary*
+- Press 'Select' and locate the Data-Dictionary-Example.txt file.
+Press 'Select' again.

+- For 'Choose which template(s) to generate from your data', select 'Assessment and Lab Test' and click 'Load Data Dictionary'.

+###  *3. Study Files*
+- Press 'Select' and locate the StudyFiles folder.
+Press 'Select' again.
+Click 'Load study files directory'.

+- Once the files have been loaded, you should see a table.
+Choose the corresponding 'Table Code' for each file.
-  - Basophil-Example.txt
+  - BAS = Basophil-Example.txt
-  - IgE-Example.txt
+  - IGE = IgE-Example.txt
+  - MH1 = Med-History-1-Example.txt
+  - MH2 = Med-History-2-Example.txt
+  - OFC = OFC-Example.txt
+  - SPT = SPT-Example.txt

+- For the 'Template' dropdown, select *Lab Test* for Basophil-Example.txt and IgE-Example.txt.
+Select *Assessment* for the remaining files.

+- The 'Default Visit' does not need to be used for this example data.

+- For *Assessment*, type a name into the 'Assessment Name' textbox.

+- For *Lab Test*, chose an option from the 'Protocol', 'Name Reported', 'Type', and 'Study Time T0 Event' dropdowns.
+  - If you do not think any of the predefined options for 'Type' or 'Study Time T0 Event' sufficently describes the data, select 'Other' from those dropdowns.
+This will automatically reveal a 'Subtype' textbox for 'Type' and a 'Study Time T0 Event Specify' textbox for 'Study Time T0 Event', allowing you to manually enter a more specific description.

+- Finally, once all the input boxes have been filled in, click the 'Generate Filled Templates' button located above the table.
+The tool will begin producing the templates, which may take a few minutes to complete.